ajaytanguturi/csa0472-operating-systems/README.md

 11. Consider a file system that brings all the file pointers together into an index block.
 The ith entry in the index block points to the ith block of the file.
 Design a C program to simulate the file allocation strategy.
 12. With linked allocation, each file is a linked list of disk blocks; the disk blocks may be scattered anywhere on the disk.
 The directory contains a pointer to the first and last blocks of the file.
 Each block contains a pointer to the next block.
 Design a C program to simulate the file allocation strategy.
 13. Construct a C program to simulate the First Come First Served disk scheduling algorithm.
+14. Construct a C program to simulate Round Robin scheduling algorithm with C.